-To support students and educators during September’s College Savings Month (and beyond), we’re teaming up with our Social Impact Partners to give you an array of digital resources focused on financial literacy for all ages.
-This selection of dynamic content gives younger students stepping stones for responsible financial decision-making and inspires older students to think critically about their college plans and financial goals.
+To support students and educators during September’s College Savings Month (and beyond), Discovery Education has a collection of dynamic content to give younger students stepping stones for responsible financial decision-making and inspire older students to think critically about their college plans and financial goals.

 Personal Finance Support

 Identifying and meeting financial goals can also lead to conversations on budgeting and personal financial choices.
 Lead students in grades K-2 through the Needs and Wants Activity to help them determine what purchases should fit into a budget, and the Premium Products hands-on activity in the Discover Data Channel can help students in grades 6-8 learn about why some items cost more than others.
 Help students understand the financial effects of their choices with conversations around budgeting andbehavioral economics lessons from Econ Essentials.

 Explore how to make personal finances culturally relevant and interesting in the professional learning series from Pathway to Financial Success in Schools, developed with Discover Financial Services.
 Through these real-world educator stories, teachers see firsthand the benefits financial education can have on students.
 Plus, find more resources that offer additional step-by-step navigation to guide students in grades 6-12 on their financial and personal missions.